vpriyanca/Unsupervised-Learning-Clustering/README.md

 ## Running the Code
 Open the project in a Jupyter environment or your preferred Python IDE.
 Run the scripts or notebook (e.g., ADL_Clustering.ipynb) in sequence to:
-1.Clean and preprocess data.
+1. Clean and preprocess data.
-2.Apply feature transformation.
+2. Apply feature transformation.
-3.Train K-Means and K-Modes models.
+3. Train K-Means and K-Modes models.
-4.Visualize clusters using PCA.
+4. Visualize clusters using PCA.
-5.Evaluate performance using clustering metrics.
+5. Evaluate performance using clustering metrics.

 ## Models
 The project implements two clustering algorithms: